APTy/uuidcrypt/README.md

   -c string
-        Comma-separated list of columns to encrypt/decrypt (default: 1) -d    Set operation to DECRYPT (default: ENCRYPT) -fix-quotes
+        Comma-separated list of columns to encrypt/decrypt (default: 1) -d    Set operation to DECRYPT (default: ENCRYPT)
-        Attempt to fix quotes in a malformed CSV (experimental) -i    Operate on the file in-place
+  -i    Operate on the file in-place
   -n string
         Namespace to generate an entity-specific encryption key